 Degree Requirements.
-A candidate for the Master of Commercial Aviation degree is required to meet the following:
+A candidate for the Master of Commercial Aviation degree is required to:

 - 1. Fulfill the general requirements for a graduate degree at Delta State University; - 2.
-Complete a minimum of 30 semester hours of graduate credits consisting of 15 hours of core courses in aviation and 15 hours from the Commercial Aviation or GIS/RS track.
-A maximum of 3 semester hours may be transferred with the approval of the graduate coordinator or department chair. - 3.
-Earn a grade point average of at least 3.0 in the major field and overall.
+Complete a minimum of 30 semester hours of graduate credits as specified in the curriculum below.